Get more secure, private browsing

 What is Tor Browser and how is it used to access the dark web

 Are you afraid of constant online tracking?
 Web trackers, cookies, and digital fingerprints can monitor and control your online experience.
 While the Tor Browser offers privacy and anonymity, it's not impervious to hacking.
-Learn more about Tor and how it works and get Norton Secure VPN to encrypt your connection and help protect your privacy wherever you go online.
+Learn more about Tor and how it works and get Norton VPN to encrypt your connection and help protect your privacy wherever you go online.

 A man is sitting at a laptop, researching what the Tor Browser is and how it is used to access the dark net